lailudan/YOPD-Econ-Research/Math-Foundations/Discrete_Math&Proofs.md

 * **The Magic**: The three corners of this center tile act as **"Artificial Statues"** for the other three quadrants.
 * **Result**: Now every quadrant has exactly one hole (either real or artificial).
 We can now tile the rest perfectly.

+* Cognitive Milestone: Spent 45 mins in "Productive Struggle."
+Independently derived the concept of "Artificial Statues" for recursive tiling.
+Realized that understanding the structural logic is 10x more valuable than merely following the video timeline.

 #### 2. Mathematical takeaway
 * **Induction isn't magic**: It's about finding a way to make the "next step" ($N+1$) look exactly like the "previous step" ($N$) by clever structuring.